Hassan bin Rahma Al Qasimi

 Hassan bin Rahma Al Qasimi was the Sheikh (ruler) of Ras Al Khaimah from 1814–1820.
-He was accused by the British of presiding over a number of acts of maritime piracy, an assertion he denied.
-Despite signing a treaty of peace with the British in October 1814, a punitive expeditionary force was mounted against Ras Al Khaimah in December 1819 and Hassan bin Rahma was removed as Sheikh of Ras Al Khaimah, which he ceded to the British in a preliminary agreement to the General Maritime Treaty of 1820.
+He was accused by the British of presiding over a number of acts of maritime piracy, an assertion he consistently denied.

+Despite signing a treaty of peace with the British in October 1814, a punitive expeditionary force was mounted against Ras Al Khaimah in December 1819 and Hassan bin Rahma Al Qasimi was removed as Sheikh of Ras Al Khaimah, which he ceded to the British in a preliminary agreement to the General Maritime Treaty of 1820.

 Rule

 The nephew of the Ruler of Emirate of Ras Al Khaimah, Sultan bin Saqr Al Qasimi, Hassan bin Rahma emerged as the de facto Ruler of Ras Al Khaimah in 1814, although it is likely his rule started before this time.
+His Uncle Sultan bin Saqr had been imprisoned in Diriyah by the Saudis but later made his escape via Mokha in Yemen and was taken in by the Sultan of Muscat, Said bin Sultan, - his old enemy.
+Restoring Sultan bin Saqr to Ras Al Khaimah as a puppet of Muscat could well have been one of the British aims if their Persian Gulf campaign of 1809 had been better executed.

+Said bin Sultan of Muscat mounted an expedition to Ras Al Khaimah in 1813, aiming for the restoration of the deposed Sultan bin Saqr Al Qasimi, it having been understood that Sultan would acknowledge Muscat's suzerainty.
+The British supported the idea and the Sultan gained assistance from the Bani Yas of Abu Dhabi but was nevertheless repulsed by Hussain bin Ali, the Wahhabi Wali in Ras Al Khaimah.